xilinnancheng/cubic_spiral/README.md

 ## Introduction
 This is a matlab version to generate the cubic spiral which is illustrated in __Reference One__.

-Here, I used the `syms` in matlab to get the expression of the obejective function and its gradient.
+Here, I used the `syms` in matlab to get the expression of the objective function and its gradient.
 The reason why I use this method to calculate the gradient is that it's difficult to get the correct one by manual computation.
 Please refer to __gradient.m__ and __gradient.txt__.

 Then, I tried to use `L-BFGS-B` to solve this nolinear programming problem.
 Run __cubic_spiral.m__ to get the result.